backdrop-contrib/disable_login_errors/README.md

 Disable login errors
 ====================

-Prevent the display of all login error messages.
+Prevent user enumeration by blocking the display of all login error messages.
 A user attempting to login will not be aware if the account exists, an invalid user name or password has been submitted, or if the account is blocked.

-Some of the messages which are hidden
+Some of the messages which are hidden include:
-include:

 * _Sorry, unrecognized username_
 * _Sorry, incorrect password_